-As a child, I always tinkered with gadgets and tried to figure out how they worked.
+I always tinkered with gadgets and tried to figure out how they worked.
 So, it was natural that after school (in the early 2000s), I spent my evenings delving into technology.
 I started learning about computer hardware and even got a diploma in it.
 I took various courses, from designing to advanced networking, to quench my thirst for tech knowledge.

 In the early 2000s, the Internet’s emergence fascinated me, aroused my curiosity, and made me wonder how one could use it for business.

 While pursuing my passion in the evenings, I continued the traditional educational route.
 In 2005 I earned Bachelor’s in Journalism and, in 2007, a Master’s in Political Science from Punjab University, Pakistan.

 I knew I had found my calling and was determined to pursue it.
 I continued exploring technology, the Internet, and digital marketing.